 Legends like the maiden immured into the castle wall, the black ram of the castle, secret passages and the water spirit Vetehinen living in the stream are told in the castle.
 All of them are not quite true, but there might be a shred of truth in some of them, believe it or not.

 A black ram was raised in the castle in order to be eaten on a feast on the St Olaf's Day.
-The last black ram of the castle didn't end up on the dinner table: it fell off the castle wall and drowned in the stream in 1728.
+According to the legend the black ram repelled an enemy attack and thus